 1. Financial Services and Banking

 Finance and Banking services have taken a lead in Blockchain app development.
 In fact, FinTech startups were the first to adopt Blockchain technology when the rest sectors considered it merely a frill and not potent enough to have practical use cases.
-FinTech not only imbibed it but also registered return on investment through Blockchain adoption.
+FinTech not only imbibed it but also registered return on investment through adoption of Blockchain application development services.

 In underwriting, Blockchain can decrease costs, improve dynamic pricing, improvise risk assessment, and streamline client onboarding.
 Besides, underwriting and claims; Blockchain apps can provide seamless, and transparent experience in binding new policies to insureds.

 Data Management is not an industry per se, but an underlying function in all industries.
 In every workflow, it is critical that the data is accessible to only authorized users.
 Blockchain application development can serve as permission-based platforms and help stakeholders in detecting data tampering.
 Even if an attacker manages to gain access to a Blockchain network and the associated data, he/she won’t be able to retrieve the information.
 It is because the data blocks are fully encrypted guaranteeing secure flow for the intended users.